Welcome from the President

 Dear Prospective CDU Student,

-Thank you so much for considering CDU in your educational plans.
-Our programs integrate inspiring, Catholic content, always faithful to the Church’s teachings, with state-of-the-art learning management technologies that enable you to
+Thank you for considering CDU in your educational plans.
+In our educational offerings we seek to serve you by providing an education that is rigorous and relevant, person-centered, and faithful to the Catholic Church’s teachings, with state-of-the-art learning management technologies that enable you to

 access your education in the comfort of your home or wherever you choose.